 Your favorite decade has come back — just like you always knew it would.
 The cyclical side of fashion and hairstyles gives us a chance to relive some of our favorite trends from the past.
-Luckily, 90’s hairstyles have taken over yet again.
-Here are the top 20 celebrities’ styles you should rock in a new, fresh way.
+Luckily, ’90s hairstyles have taken over yet again.
+Here are the top ’90s hair trends you should rock in a new, fresh way.

 Melissa Joan Hart would say: “If you didn’t rock crinkled hair in the ninetieth — then you weren’t living”.
 Crimping was popular because people wanted to look unique, making bold statements every day.
 And they liked new hair styling tools called crimping irons!
 While the trend was definitely overdone back in the day, crimping just a few pieces of your ‘do is subtle and playful.
 It’s also a perfect nod to the best decade.

-The half-up style was a big hit in the ’90’s, and it was often made complete with two thin strips of hair in front.
-Candace Cameron showed how to rock this simple and cute big hair style.
+The half-up style was a big hit in the ’90s, and it was often made complete with wispy bangs in front.
+In 2021, with the major ’90s hairstyles comeback, it’s time to rock this simple and cute hairstyle again.

-One of the biggest ’90’s fashion trends was undoubtedly the scrunchie.
+One of the biggest ’90s fashion trends was undoubtedly the scrunchie.
 You could find TV stars like Stephanie Tanner Danielle Fishel and Phoebe on Friends sporting the style.
 Nineties babes had to pull up all of that big hair with something.
-The scrunchie may have embodied cute hairstyles then, but today it’s sexy in a girl-next-door kind of way and perfect for a hot top knot.
+The scrunchie may have embodied cute hairstyles then, but today it’s one of the major summer trends , sexy in a girl-next-door kind of way.

 This decade wasn’t all about sweet styles and cute accessories.
-The ’90’s was the era of grunge hair.
+The ’90s was the era of grunge hair.
 It was a time when bands like Nirvana ruled the radio stations.
-Lip liner was dark, hair was spiky and being a punk was cool.
+Lip liner was dark, hair was spiky, and being a punk was cool.
 Grunge darlings were not afraid to take risks and their bangs were no exception.
-An ever popular 1990s hairstyle was super short bangs and trendy babes today know how to rock the look with the perfect touch of pretty and moodiness.
+An ever-popular ’90s hairstyle was super short bangs, and trendy babes today know how to rock the look with the perfect touch of pretty and moodiness.

-Punk queen Courtney Love wore this iconic cropped chop in one of our favorite decades.
 The bob is a timeless look that changes with each decade.
-In the roaring ’20’s it was a super short page boy style and in the ’90’s it was a layered, flipped out look.
-This decade is all about spiky, funky and edgy and women are still jumping on the signature 90’s bob with a modern twist.
+In the roaring ’20s, it was a super short page boy style and in the ’90s, it was a layered, flipped-out look.
+The Netflix’s Queen’s Gambit with the stunning Beth Harmon’s ‘dos made the look desired again.
+The decade is all about spiky, funky and edgy and women are still jumping on the signature the ’90s bob with a modern twist.

 Pop stars like Brandy Norwood and Janet Jackson truly revolutionized the way girls wear braids today.
 Each braid was so tiny they really resembled a thick strand of hair and were worn very long for a sexy look.
 Choosing something pretty and complex like braiding hairstyles is a classic way to wear your hair, and it means one of our favorite trends will continue to live on!
 Fortunately, we have a lot of braided hairstyles to choose from.

-It goes without saying Mariah Carey were a part of ’90’s culture-in fact, we might not be stretching the truth when we say she was the heart and soul of most of our hairstyle inspiration.
+It goes without saying Mariah Carey was a part of ’90s culture; in fact, we might not be stretching the truth when we say she was the heart and soul of most of our hairstyle inspiration.
 It’s only natural that Mariah’s ‘do was influential for layered ringlets.
 The look not only caught on but has persisted through the decades.
-Women have been rocking their natural, voluminous ringlets and they can think a pop princess for making it all happen.
+Women have been rocking their natural, voluminous ringlets and they can think of a pop princess for making it all happen.

-As Shannon Elizabeth demonstrated, butterfly clips were one of the most important accessories of the 80s and early 90s.
+Butterfly clips were one of the most important accessories of the ‘80s and early ’90s.
 Especially for parties and prom hair!
 Believe it or not, girls are wearing them today but in a fresher, less organized way.
 We’re excited to say that our butterfly clips held up over the years, and we can’t wait to dust them off and use them again!

 Emma Bunton rocked the stage with her cute personality and sweet looks, and we can’t say that we’re not happy to see her signature baby ponytails have made a major comeback this season.

-If you went to a rave in the ’90’s you would have seen the bantu buns on a few girls.
-Gwen Stefani adored this playful look, and although it’s similar to space buns, bantu buns are all about having fun and revealing your wild side!
+If you went to a rave in the ’90s, you would have seen the Bantu buns on a few girls.
+Although it’s similar to space buns, Bantu buns are all about having fun and revealing your wild side!

-The nineties were all about accessories as well as short cropped hair in a dark color as the perfect background to make them pop.
-Colorful bobby pins are very hot right now and lining them up like you used to with your butterfly clips is the perfect update to this former trend.
-Seek inspiration in Deborah Gibson’s looks!
+The nineties were all about accessories as well as hair in a dark color as the perfect background to make them pop.
+Colorful bobby pins and beads are very hot right now and lining them up like you used to with your butterfly clips is the perfect update to this former trend.